Generalized Penalty for Circular Coordinate Representation: Simulation studies

 In Section \ref{subsec:Parameter-uniform-sampling-scheme}, we will observe how the circular coordinates behave under $L_{2}$ and generalized penalty functions.
 We will show that, as a result, different types of penalty functions lead to significant differences in the final representations. \cite{robinson2019} has suggested that coordinates with generalized penalty might detect geometric features such as strata in a stratified manifold setting.
 We investigate this conjecture computationally using the roughness introduced by a generalized penalty in Section \ref{subsec:Example-3:-Dupin}.

-Based on our experiments and a personal communication \citep{holmes2020}, we know that the sampling scheme usually affects the sparsity in dataset, and also the result obtained from TDA methods.
+Based on our experiments and a personal communication \cite{holmes2020}, we know that the sampling scheme usually affects the sparsity of the dataset, and the results obtained from TDA method.
 To investigate this further, in Appendix \ref{subsec:Volume-uniform-sampling-scheme}, we compare and discuss the results obtained in the simulation studies under parameter uniform and volume uniform sampling schemes.

-For all simulations, to solve the cohomologous optimization problem (\ref{eq:cohomologous opt - L2}) and (\ref{eq:cohomologous opt - L1}), we use Adams optimizer \citep{kingma2014adam} with learning rate parameter $\epsilon=10^{-4}$ and 1000 steps of iterations.
-When solving the cohomologous optimization problem with generalized penalty functions, the numerical issue become more subtle compared to the $L_{2}$ case, which can usually be solved by choosing appropriate learning rates.
+For all simulations, to solve the cohomologous optimization problem (\ref{eq:cohomologous opt - L2}) and (\ref{eq:cohomologous opt - L1}), we use Adams optimizer \cite{kingma2014adam} with learning rate parameter $\epsilon=10^{-4}$ and 1000 steps of iterations.
+When solving the cohomologous optimization problem with generalized penalty functions, the numerical issues become more subtle compared to the $L_{2}$ case, which can usually be solved by choosing appropriate learning rates.